whalderman/search-quality-rater-guidelines-tldr/docs/ja/tldr/for-everyone.md

 ## Page Quality Rating Tasks

-::: tip Maintain high Expertise, Authority, and Trust (E-A-T).
+::: tip Maintain high Expertise, Authority, and Trust (E‑A‑T).
 A page is judged on the reputation and E‑A‑T of both the website and the creator(s) of the MC. **This is especially important when the page covers a YMYL topic.**
 :::